 - Take the anko from the fridge and press each ball in the palm of your hand to make a flat circle and place a strawberry in the center.

-- Pull the bean paste up around the edges of the strawberry, leaving the tip slightly exposed.
+- Pull the edges of the bean paste up around the strawberry, leaving the tip slightly exposed.

-- Cover and store in the fridge until later.
+- Cover and refrigerate until later.

 - Pour 150 ml water into the bowl and mix until smooth.